 Away from the studio and DJ booth, Justin has been doing some more writing, including a stint as guest editor of The Ransom Note.
 He is much in demand as panellist for his witty and intelligent insights on all manner of topics and was asked to interview Irvine Welsh in one of the keynote talks at Festival No 6 in 2015.

 He has also found time to paint and produced a collection also entitled “Everything is Turbulence” which opened at the Maurice Einhardt Neu Gallery in London in February 2015 before taking it on the road to Leeds, Manchester, Stockholm and Limerick.

-2017 highlights have included remixes for Heretic, Warriors of the Dystotheque, Jamal H, Drones Club & Raf Rundell/Selfie Boy, dj’ing to packed dancefloors around the world, philosophical writing with Rob Newman and taking “The Explorer’s Chronicle” art show on the road to Manchester, with much more to come.
+2017 highlights included remixes for Heretic, Warriors of the Dystotheque, Jamal H, Drones Club & Raf Rundell/Selfie Boy, dj’ing to packed dancefloors around the world, philosophical writing with Rob Newman and taking “The Explorer’s Chronicle” art show on the road to Manchester.